 - 3. In the Users list, click the user to whom you want to grant this permission. - Select the View & Reinstall Recording Policies check box.
-(Access Performance Manager and Access Policy Features must be selected before you can grant View & Reinstall Recording Policies permission.)

-- If you want this user to be able to define and manage Call Recorder Policies, select the Full Control select the check box below the View & Reinstall Recording Policies check box. - 6.
+(Access Performance Manager and Access Policy Features must be selected before you can grant View & Reinstall Recording Policies permission.) - 5.
+If you want this user to have full control, select the Full Control check box below the View & Reinstall Recording Policies check box. - 6.
 Click Save.